eze1214/dragonChallenge/README.md

 Security: Webhook signatures should be validated using a secret key from Sanity to prevent spoofed requests.

 Monitoring: Logs and metrics (success/failure rates, LLM cost tracking) would be essential to keep the system reliable.

+## Final Notes

+This is a draft-level implementation meant to demonstrate how I would structure the solution.

+The code snippets have not been tested in a running environment and may contain minor bugs or omissions.

+The intent was to keep the syntax clear, use idiomatic TypeScript/JavaScript, and reflect familiarity with Sanity’s APIs.

+In a real-world setup, I would refine the code with proper testing, error handling, and integration checks.